smallpath/memory/docs/en/TUTORIAL.md

 Whether update thumbnail when cover item.This is just thunmnail.To avoid updating preview, make sure `Right Click-Save preview` is not checked

 #### Enable new type of thumb
-In CC and CC,Memory can save another type of thumb.This thumbnail is exactly the screenshot of `Composition Window` of AE
+In CC and CC,memory can save another type of thumb.This thumbnail is exactly the screenshot of `Composition Window` of AE

 #### Deleting alert
 Whether alert when delete items.Default: true